DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/README.md

 ### Logfiles

-Logfiles, with experiment reaction times and other information automatically should be placed in the logfile folder.
+Logfiles with experiment reaction times and other information automatically should be placed in the logfile folder.
 In these logfiles you will find the behavioral information of each time the experiment is ran.

 ### Sequences